‘Destiny 2’ Getting 4K Upgrade For Xbox One X, Double XP Event Coming Next Weekend

 Bungie initially announced the Clarion Call events during a panel at TwitchCon.
 Future iterations of the event will not be based on clans and will allow players to earn double XP solo.
 Either way, it will be an opportunity to grind for Bright Engrams.

-Meanwhile, the December update will potentially one requested feature and a significant schedule change coming.
+Meanwhile, the December update will potentially include one requested feature and a significant schedule change.
 Bungie is looking at ways to improve in-game chat including adding a clan chat channel.
 There is the potential of other channels being available plus different settings players can utilize, but it is a matter of development priorities.

 Destiny players have come to expect a reset of in-game activities every Tuesday at 5 a.m.
 ET or 4 a.m.
 ET depending on the time of the year.
 Bungie is bumping the time forward to coincide with new content releases and the start of Trials of the Nine and Iron Banner.

 Starting on December 5, Destiny 2 will have its weekly reset on Tuesdays at 12 p.m.
-ET / 9 a.m.
+ET/9 a.m.
 PT.

 [Featured Image by Bungie/Activision]